fredgibbs/fredgibbs.github.io/courses/landscape-memory/schedule.md

 ## Week 12/4

 ### Monday, 11/04: Humanistic Space
-{% include alert.html class='warning' title='SITE SELECTIONS TODAY' text="
+{% include alert.html class='warning' title='BRING SITE SYNOPSIS TO CLASS' text="
-- Historically Significant Site selections.
-Be prepared to pick a site that does not appear on the [trails site](http://trails.unm.edu) from the [National Register Research Page](https://www.nps.gov/safe/learn/historyculture/national-register-research.htm), or the [Certified Sites Page](https://www.nps.gov/safe/getinvolved/certified-sites.htm).
+Bring your 2-page synopsis (see instructions above) to class today on actual paper.
+We'll be exchanging these for feedback.
 "%}

 - David Lowenthal, "Age and Artifact: Dilemmas of Appreciation", 103--128.